EhsanDrn2207/BookStore-Django-2/README.md

 ### Prerequisites
 - Python 3.x installed on your system
+- Docker (optional, if you wish to containerize the app)
 - PostgreSQL or any other database of your choice (optional, depending on your configuration)

 ### Installation